gxvr/KwanzaCoin/README.md

 African made Token built on top of Ethereum blockchain.

 ## 1. Introduction
-KwanzaCoin - Is an 'educational-oriented' token that's aiming towards Africans.
+KwanzaCoin - Is an 'educational-oriented' token that's aimed towards Africans.
 Its use is intended for educational purposes only (for now) and as proof of concept.
 We hope It will change the direction of crypto philanthropy; by becoming more secure, transparent, and ethical.

 KwanzaCoin is introducing “KCC”, a new cryptocurrency (ERC-20 Token) and entire smart contract ecosystem.
 The ecosystem powered by Ethereum Blockchain will have decentralized apps (dApps) to allow KwanzaCoin to operate seamlessly within them.